-- 1. all students the year they enter school in Grades PreK, Kindergarten, 1st and 8th. - 2. all new students for whom prior screening documentation is unavailable. - 3. any student with a suspected hearing or vision problem as reported by school staff or parents/guardians. - 4. all students in Grade 3 or Grade 4 if funding and resources are available.
+- 1. all students the year they enter school in Grades PreK, Kindergarten, 1st and 8th. - 2. all new students for whom prior screening documentation is unavailable. - 3. any student with a suspected hearing or vision problem as reported by the school staff or parents/guardians. - 4. all students in grades 3 or 4 if funding and resources are available.